RCheung763/Predicting-Recidivism-Amongst-Georgia-Parolees/README.md

 multi-class classification models indicated similar top variables for determining recidivism.
 The top two variables were percentage of days employed and jobs per year.
 Gang affiliation, average number of days on parole between drug tests and supervision score also ranked high in the models.
-Of the three SVM models run (linear, radial basis and polynomial kernels), the linear kernel SVM yielded a 72.6% test accuracy rate and a lower false positive rate of 33.4%.
-With the results of both the unsupervised and supervised models the team has found that a linear SVM would likely perform the best at predicting general recidivism though it should be noted that further data and testing may be needed to have higher test accuracy and lower false positives.
+Of the three SVM models run (linear, radial basis and polynomial kernels).
+A focus was made on not only accuracy but importantly reducing the rates of false positive.